premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_archive/2010-08-18-ignore-everybody-hugh-macleod-book-review.md

 layout: post
 lang: english
 type: blog
+category: []
+permalink: /english/blog/:title/

+date: 2010-08-18
 title: Ignore Everybody - And 39 Other Keys To Creativity
-date: 2010-08-18
-category: english-blog
-permalink: /english/blog/:title/
 ---

 **Book:** Ignore Everybody - And 39 Other Keys To Creativity